rawitat/gtypist_lessons/programming_quotes.typ

 *:UNIX_26
 I:(26)
-S:Transparency is therefore more than an esthetic triumph; it is a victory that :will be reflected in lower costs throughout the software’s life cycle.
+S:Transparency is therefore more than an esthetic triumph; it is a victory that :will be reflected in lower costs throughout the software's life cycle.

 *:UNIX_27
 I:(27)